inbo/tutorials/content/articles/spatial_mgrs/index.md

   meridians that are 6° apart.
 The understanding of the term ‘UTM grid’ in this post *only* involves grid lines tied to the UTM coordinate system.
-- In the area where UTM applies, the major divisions of the MGRS grid are the *grid zones*, which are a further division of UTM zones according to specific parallels, further amended by shifting the meridian borders of some grid zones.
+- In the area where UTM applies, the major partitions of the MGRS grid are the *grid zones*, which are a further division of UTM zones according to specific parallels, further amended by shifting the meridian borders of some grid zones.
 Grid zone borders generate extra